Australia blames state actor for hacking political parties

 #ReadLocal

+"Let me be clear, though — there is no evidence of any electoral interference.
+We have put in place a number of measures to ensure the integrity of our electoral system," he added.

+The Australian Cyber Security Center, the government's main cyber security agency, had briefed federal and state election authorities, Morrison said.

-Australia's most populous state, New South Wales, will hold elections on March 23.
+New South Wales, Australia's most populous state, will hold elections on March 23.
+A federal election will be held on a date to be set in May.

+Duncan Lewis, director general of the Australian Security Intelligence Organization, the nation's main spy agency, would not comment on how deeply the attack had penetrated the computer networks.

+"The electoral machinery which we have in this country, that's the Australian Electoral Commission and the various state electoral commissions that work with the federal system — there is no evidence that they have been compromised," Lewis told a Senate committee.

 Comments